Manufactured Solutions for an Electromagnetic Slot Model: Numerical Examples

 \subsection{Numerical-Integration Error}

 To isolate and measure the numerical-integration error, we perform the assessments described in Section~\ref{sec:nie}.
 For $G_2$, Figures~\ref{fig:part5a} and~\ref{fig:part5b} show the numerical-integration error $e_a$~\eqref{eq:a_error_cancel} for $d_1$ and $d_3$.
-In the legend entries, the first number is the amount of triangle quadrature points used to evaluate the test integrals, whereas the second is the amount used to evaluate the source integrals.
-The numerical-integration error is nondimensionalized by the constant $\varepsilon_0=1$~A$\cdot$V. For the figures in the left columns of Figures~\ref{fig:part5a} and~\ref{fig:part5b}, the number of bar quadrature points is chosen to match the convergence rates of the triangle quadrature points ($n_q^b=\bar{n}_q^b$).
+We consider different amounts of triangle quadrature points for each simulation.
+The simulation entries in the legends take the form $n_q^t\times n_q^s$, where $n_q^t$ and $n_q^s$ respectively denote the amounts of quadrature points used to evaluate the test and source integrals.
+The numerical-integration error is nondimensionalized by the constant $\varepsilon_0=1$~A$\cdot$V. For the subfigures in the left columns of Figures~\ref{fig:part5a} and~\ref{fig:part5b}, the number of bar quadrature points is chosen to match the convergence rates of the triangle quadrature points ($n_q^b=\bar{n}_q^b$).
+The entries in the left column of the legends are for reference convergence rates.
+The simulation entries in a given row are expected to have the same convergence rates as the reference rate, as listed in Table~\ref{tab:quadrature_properties}.
 Because $\mathbf{B}_1$ is exactly evaluated with $n_q^b=1$, the errors for $\mathbf{B}_2\ne\mathbf{0}$ are the same when $\mathbf{B}_1=\mathbf{0}$ and $\mathbf{B}_1\ne\mathbf{0}$.
-Each of the solutions in the left columns converges at the expected rate listed in Table~\ref{tab:quadrature_properties}.
+Each of the solutions in the left columns of Figures~\ref{fig:part5a} and~\ref{fig:part5b} converges at the expected rate.
 For the finest meshes considered, the round-off error arising from the double-precision calculations exceeds the numerical-integration error.
-To test the ability to detect a coding error, we set $n_q^b=1$ for all of the cases for the figures in the right columns of Figures~\ref{fig:part5a} and~\ref{fig:part5b}.
+To test the ability to detect a coding error, we set $n_q^b=1$ for all of the cases for the subfigures in the right columns of Figures~\ref{fig:part5a} and~\ref{fig:part5b}.
 The cases with the coding error all have convergence rates that are $\mathcal{O}(h^2)$.
 Therefore, this approach detects the coding error.